-Figure 417: Illustration of the pointing and depointing effect in the elevation domain
+Figure 417: Illustration of the pointing options in the elevation domain

 For the cellular system the antenna tilt is defined at the base station as described in Section 7.5.5 and illustrated in Figure 418.
 It is equivalent to a physical tilt of an antenna on a mast, (-) sign is a downtilt, (+) sign is an uptilt.